 Big, huge tears of joy!

 Being presented to our guests as Mr & Mrs was the most amazing feeling, and I really can’t put into words out happy we were on our wedding day.

 Whilst our guests were chatting and enjoying themselves, our photographers took hubby and I off to take photographs of just the two of us…

 A lovely group photo of all our guests was taken…

-During the receiving line we were able to thank every single one of our guests for coming to our wedding to celebrate our special day, and whilst I handed out favours, my chief bridesmaid – my sister, handed out the Greek wedding cakes.
+During the receiving line we were able to thank every single one of our guests for coming to our wedding to celebrate our special day.
+Whilst I handed out favours, my chief bridesmaid – my sister – handed out the Greek wedding cakes.

 Guests found their tables using escort cards that were set up on the bar, and when every one was seated, it was time for hubby and me to make our way into the dining room.